kq2127/linear_model/Cross-Validation.md

 <img src="Cross-Validation_files/figure-gfm/unnamed-chunk-18-1.png" width="90%" />

 So\!
-Which model is best here …?
+Which model is best here …? smmoth is better, but usually its the pwl…